xsuite/xfields/examples/beambeam_multibunch/design.md

 returns a `BeamBeamRigidBunchStudy`.
 Filling patterns can be supplied during configuration or changed later on the returned study.

+Dense and sparse filling inputs share one contract across Xtrack, Xpart, Xfields and Xwakes.
+A caller provides exactly one of `filling_pattern` or `filled_slots`; `filling_scheme` remains a compatibility alias for the dense form where it was previously exposed.
+APIs that know the machine layout use `num_slots` (or their installed harmonic configuration) to retain trailing empty slots.
+Bunch intensities remain separate from occupancy.

+Normalization is implemented by the internal, immutable `xtrack._filling_pattern._FillingPattern` value object.
+It validates dense binary patterns and sparse non-negative, unique slot indices, copies caller inputs, and creates fresh arrays when either representation is exposed.
+Device arrays needed by tracking remain private.
+Filling changes are made through the owning object's configuration/apply method, where all inputs are normalized before state is replaced, rather than by mutating a public slot array.

 `BeamBeamRigidBunchStudy` remains useful, but should contain only the genuinely stateful rigid-bunch operations: